Business & Humanities Graduates

 Sports Coaching & Business Management (Soccer)

-During my four years at IT Carlow I studied the BA Sports Coaching and Business Management (Soccer) and the BA (Honours) Sport Management and Coaching.
+During my four years in Carlow I studied the BA Sports Coaching and Business Management (Soccer) and the BA (Honours) Sport Management and Coaching.
 The courses provided a good balance between sport and academic work while giving students an insight in to what it would be like to work in a professional sports environment.
 The wide range of subjects on the course offered me a chance to explore areas such as coaching, performance analysis, player development, strength & conditioning, sports marketing, economics, finance and media management.

 I am a performance analyst at the scouting department of Manchester United FC.
 The role involves the collation, analysis and feedback of scouting information to help aid decision-making on players who could potentially play for Manchester United first team.

 The facilities on campus are second to none, I was able to make full use of the performance analysis lab with industry leading equipment that I still use in my position today.
-I gained valuable analysis experience working with teams at IT Carlow, Irish international teams and various other individuals and organisations.
+I gained valuable analysis experience working with teams at Carlow, Irish international teams and various other individuals and organisations.
 I was also lucky enough to travel to the World University Games as the performance analyst for the Men’s football team on two occasions (Kazan, Russia in 2013 and Gwangju, South Korea in 2015), something that wouldn’t have been possible without the help from my lecturers while I was there.
 The staff (on both the sport & academic side) that deliver the courses are enthusiastic, approachable and most importantly want all their students to genuinely do well and be successful.
-IT Carlow also has a great social environment, the sports clubs are well run, very successful and offered a great opportunity to talk with like-minded students who love sport.
+SETU Carlow (Formerly IT Carlow) also has a great social environment, the sports clubs are well run, very successful and offered a great opportunity to talk with like-minded students who love sport.

 Media and Public Relations

 I enjoyed the variety of modules the course offers, I particularly enjoyed the more practical subjects like Film & Radio and Irish Literature Studies in my final year.
-The classes are small and every lecturer knows you by name, this is something you don’t get in every course or college and one of the things I’ll remember IT Carlow for.
+The classes are small and every lecturer knows you by name, this is something you don’t get in every course or college and one of the things I’ll remember Carlow for.

 Since graduating I’ve been working on my career while focusing on travelling.
 So far, I’ve lived and worked at home in Ireland, America, Australia and next up is New Zealand.
 I’m currently living in Melbourne, working as a Senior Client Manager in a creative marketing agency called Dig & Fish.
 I manage a range of clients in alcohol, fast food and tourism industries and each client has a different need ranging from advertising, public relations, brand development and strategy to digital marketing and social media.
 The role requires me to be available at all hours of the day and night (including weekends), and to manage the teams within the agency including digital, design and PR.
 My next career goal is to move from agency to in-house which is something I remember learning about in Year 1 PR with Pauline.
 The experience you get in a fast-moving agency is invaluable and after five years in agencies, I’m ready to move in-house and find a company/brand that I align with and fully believe in.